 How to Serve Spinach Chickpea Curry

-This Indian chickpea curry with spinach paired with plain rice, kosambari and papad makes a comfort and hearty weeknight meal.
+This Indian chickpea curry with spinach paired with plain basmati rice or brown rice, kosambari and papad makes a perfect weeknight meal for the whole family.

 More Weeknight Curry Recipes

 Vegetables: onion, ginger, garlic, tomato, coriander.
 I have used fresh tomatoes, but you can substitute it with canned chopped tomatoes or puree or passata.
 Do not use passata that contain basil.

 Spices and Seasoning: cumin seeds, salt, turmeric powder, chilli powder/cayenne pepper, ground cumin, ground coriander.